AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-57394-incorrect-product-sorting-by-multiple-sort-fields-in-graphql.md

 <u>Actual results</u>:

-The products are returned in incorrect order in the response.
+The products are not returned in the correct order.
 Sorting the products by multiple attributes doesn't work.

 ## Apply the patch